vietanhle0101/vietanhle0101.github.io/_pages/about.md

 # News

+* August 2021: My CCTA 2021 paper was presented at the conference.

 * July 2021: My joint article with Dr. Truong X. Nghiem, <em>“Distributed Experiment Design and Control for Multi-agent Systems with Gaussian Processes”</em>, has been accepted to the 2021 IEEE Conference on Decision and Control (CDC 2021).

 * May 2021: My ACC 2021 paper was presented at the conference.